-I want Luna to focus on everything I just listed, as well as teach her the importance of giving, showing gratitude and taking care of those less fortunate than us or who have struggles around the holiday season.
+I want Luna to focus on everything I just listed, and teach her the importance of giving, showing gratitude and taking care of those less fortunate than us or who have struggles around the holiday season.

 Everyone is different.
 With their own unique values and ideas – and, as always, that’s okay!

-But this is why I will be following the 7 gift rule this year, and for years to come.
+This is why I will follow the 7 gift rule this year, and for years to come.

 I want Luna to get what she wants, and what she needs, without getting caught up in Christmas gift comparisons and feeling like I’ve not done enough.
 (Good old Mum Guilt!)

-Basically, I want my little girl to grow up grateful, happy and balanced.
+Basically, I want my baby girl to grow up grateful, happy and balanced.

 1. Something They Want

-Something they want is generally the easiest place to start.
+Something they want is the easiest place to start.

 She is at the age where all she wants is absolutely everything she sees, which is a bit too big of a gift haha.

-So we narrowed it down based off her likes.
+So we narrowed it down based on her likes.

 2. Something They Need

-Generally, because it’s Christmas, it is a good idea to try and stick to things that your child will actually enjoy, while it being something they need.
+Because it’s Christmas, try to stick to things that your child will enjoy, while it is still something they need.